Sjors/nado-book/attacks/guix.md

 In the case of Bitcoin Core, it's not too bad, because it doesn't have many dependencies and they don't have a lot of nested ones.
 So, it's not a big tree.
 It's relatively shallow and you'd have to go after those specific dependencies directly to attack.

-### Can Gitian Be Corrupted?
+### Who builds the builder?

 Earlier in this chapter, we discussed how Gitian helps create deterministic builds.
-But that begs the question of it Gitian itself is corrupted somehow.
+But what if Gitian, or any of the tools it uses, is itself corrupted somehow?

-More specifically, Gitian uses Ubuntu, and somebody might say, "Hey, this Bitcoin project's pretty cool.
+For example, since Gitian uses Ubuntu, somebody might say, "Hey, this Bitcoin project's pretty cool.
 This Ubuntu project's pretty cool.
 Let me contribute some source to Ubuntu."
+Their "contribution" could be a small change to the compiler that is shipped with Ubuntu.
+They could modify that compiler, so that whenever it compiles Bitcoin, it sneaks in some code to steal coins.
+When it compiles any other software it behaves normally.

+This example is a bit contrived, and someone attempting this is very likely to get caught long before they do any damage.
+There is much more scrutiny on compiler software and on Ubuntu than there is in the Node.js ecosystem we described above.
+But the general attack strategy would be the same.
+And with a trillion dollars at stake, attackers can be very sophisticated and very patient.

-Now, when everybody runs their Gitian builder, which includes Ubuntu, there's a compiler on Ubuntu and maybe that compiler is modified to add some code to steal coins.
-It would be very, very scary, because it'd still have deterministic builds, and everybody would be using the same malware to build it.
+Now let's say everybody runs their Gitian builder, which includes this hypothetical compromised Ubuntu compiler.
+It would be very, very scary, because it'd still have deterministic builds, because everybody is using the exact same malware to build it.

 There are two kinds of dependencies: One is the dependency you're actively running that's inside the binary you're shipping to your customers.
-But the other dependency, and that's a real can of worms, is all the tools you're using to produce the binary, and even to download the binary.
+But the other dependency, and it's no less a can of worms, is all the tools you're using to produce the binary, and even to download the binary.

-So if the tools you use to build Bitcoin Core are corrupt, then you still have a problem because all of the developers are getting to solve the same binaries from their Gitian process, but if that's corrupted..
+So if even a single one of the tools that developers use to build Bitcoin Core is corrupt, deterministic builds won't help.
+Every developer running the Gitian build process would diligently produce the same malware.
+The binary will not match what's in the source code.

-The hope is that the people who are maintaining all these compilers and all the other things know what they're doing and would never let any such back door through.
+The hope is that the people who are maintaining all these compilers and all the other things know what they're doing and would never let any back door through.
+This is not just a problem for Bitcoin users.
+The entire world relies on this scrutiny, which is mostly done by volunteers.

-The key is to make everything open source and everything a deterministic build.
-So not just Bitcoin is a deterministic build, but every dependency of Bitcoin is a deterministic build, and every tool that is used to build Bitcoin is a deterministic build, including the compiler.
+So can we do better?

+## Enter Guix

 This is where Guix^[<https://guix.gnu.org/>] enters the picture.
 This GNU project  has been around for a decade.
 A few years ago Carl Dong^[<https://twitter.com/carl_dong>] from Chaincode Labs^[<https://chaincode.com/>] began work on replacing Gitian with Guix, which finally happened in Bitcoin Core version 22^[<https://bitcoin.org/en/releases/22.0/>].
 This involved making changes on both the Bitcoin Core and the GUIX side of things.